rscohn2/IntelPythonExamples/README.md

     # Give full path to conda if it is not on your path
     conda update conda

-    # Tell conda you prefer the intel versions of packages in .condar
+    # Tell conda you prefer the intel versions of packages in .condarc
     conda config --add channels intel

     # Create an environment with intel python and some other packages